 Derelict stations could become community hubs across the region.

 People want to live in places where there is plenty to see and do, and where getting around is easy.
 Therefore, transport, shopping and leisure are among the most important property fundamentals that professional investors look for when researching the best places to invest in property UK.
+We think revamping railway station is a great idea and one which would further aid property investment opportunity in Manchester.

 There is already plenty to do in Manchester, and it has great transport links too (which will become even better with the introduction of High-Speed Rail).
 But Town Hall bosses want to improve the city’s offering even further and have an ingenious plan to provide GP surgeries, gyms, wedding venues and tea shops across the whole of the Manchester region.
-They want to take over 96 railway stations and transform them into community hubs.
+They want to take over 96 Manchester railway stations and transform them into community hubs.

-Regenerating railway stations for the 21st century
+Regenerating Manchester railway stations for the 21st century

 Many railway stations up and down the country are lying derelict.
 They’re in a poor state of repair, and little more than unmanned stopping points.
 In Manchester, they want to do something about this.
 Town Hall bosses say that without their intervention, dozens of such stations in the Manchester area will be left to deteriorate beyond repair.
 They use Salford Central, with its leaky roofs and poorly equipped platforms, as a case in point.